forem/forem/docs/installation/mac.md

 DEV requires Elasticsearch version 7 or higher.

-We recommend installing from archive, but if you prefer you can also use [Homebrew](https://brew.sh) to install Elasticsearch, directions at the bottom of this section.
-The following directions were
+We recommend installing from archive on Mac.
+The following directions were [taken from the Elasticsearch docs themselves](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/targz.html#install-macos), so check those out if you run into any issues or want further information.
+NOTE:
-[taken from the Elasticsearch docs themselves](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/targz.html#install-macos), so check those out if you run into any issues or want further information.
+Make sure to download the OSS version, `elasticsearch-oss`.

 ```shell
 wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-oss-7.5.2-darwin-x86_64.tar.gz